The Boondock Saints II: All Saints Day: Plot

-Bloom meets with Father Sibeal, who has arranged to take her to a safe place out of the country to flee FBI prosecution.
-She is shocked to discover that Sibeal has been working with Smecker, who faked his own death and developed a network of support for the Saints and their work.
-Smecker tells Bloom his plans to break the Saints out of prison.

-As protesters outside of the prison shout for the freedom of the Saints, Connor and Murphy stare out of their window at the sea of prisoners in the yard, finding that they will have plenty of work while they wait to be freed.
+Bloom meets with Sibeal, who has arranged to take her to a safe place out of the country to flee FBI prosecution.
+She discovers that Sibeal has been working with Smecker, who faked his own death and developed a network of support for the Saints and their work.
+Smecker tells Bloom he plans to break the Saints out of prison.
+As supporters outside of the prison protest for the release of the Saints, Connor and Murphy see the sea of prisoners in the yard, finding that they will have plenty of work while they wait to be freed.